 Spotify Playlist Cover Maker

-If you’re not familiar with Photoshop or any of the other complicated graphic design tools, you can use Snappa to create a great-looking Spotify playlist cover in a few simple steps.
+If you’re looking for a straightforward easy-to-use graphic tool, you can use Snappa to create a great-looking Spotify playlist cover in a few simple steps.
 Here’s a full detailed video tutorial we made on it!

 Spotify Playlist Cover Images: What You Can’t Use